Temple Grandin’s Squeeze Machine and Using Deep Touch Pressure

 To satisfy her cravings for deep touch pressure and quell her anxiety, Grandin invented a machine at age 18.

 This became what we know of as the Squeeze Machine, or Hug Machine.
 To begin with, Grandin would use the Squeeze Machine for 15 minutes and found that it would reduce her anxiety for up to an hour.
 Eventually she was able to determine the correct pressure to allow her to use the Squeeze Machine for up to an hour and a half.

 The Squeeze Machine in Day to Day Life

-The Squeeze Machine looks interesting to say the least.
+Temple Grandin’s Squeeze Machine looks interesting to say the least.
 Let’s remember that it was inspired by chutes designed for livestock headed for slaughter.
-But, don’t let its looks deter you from its benefits
+But, don’t let its looks deter you from its benefits.

 If an authentic Squeeze Machine isn’t in the cards, how can you still get the benefits of deep touch pressure?